 Halloween email design

-You can be really creative here and use the greatness of the Halloween designs, colors, concepts but also keep your brand personality in a fun and spooky way.
+You can be creative here and use the greatness of the Halloween designs, colors, and concepts but also keep your brand personality fun and spooky.

-Tip: You can also choose a Halloween image whose style and colors you like, upload it to coolors, and generate its color palette.
+Tip: You can also choose a Halloween image whose style and colors you like, upload it to Coolors, and generate the image color palette.

 People expect to see spooky designs, witches, ghosts, spiders, zombies, and anything that screams Halloween, so don’t disappoint them.
 Remember that the Halloween-themed designs you use in your emails should also show up on your landing pages.
 You want the consistency of design to ensure people they’ve landed on the correct site.